 In determining whether a product is defective due to inadequate warning or instruction, evidence must be presented to prove: (1) the manufacturer knew, or in the exercise of reasonable care, should have known about a risk; (2) a reasonable manufacturer would have provided a warning of the risk; (3) the manufacturer failed to provide the warning; and (4) the person was injured due to a lack of warning.
 The same elements apply whether the claim is based on a warning present during the marketing or post-sale warnings.

 Defenses to Failure to Warn Claims: (1) the risk was open and obvious or a matter of common knowledge; and (2) in cases of a pharmaceutical drug or medical device, the warning was provided to the prescribing physician (“Learned Intermediary Doctrine”).

 Product liability law overlaps with regulatory law, which are the systems of legislative rules and administrative agencies, and part of federal and state governments.
 These agencies regulate the safety of the products sold to the public.
 Examples include: The Food and Drug Administration (FDA); the National Highway Traffic Safety Administration (NHTSA;) and the Consumer Product Safety Commission (CPSC).
 The listed government agencies, however, may initiate recalls of dangerous products but do not provide remedies or compensation for damages where an individual is injured due to the defective product.

 Joe Lyon is a Cincinnati Catastrophic Injury and Ohio Product Liability Lawyer.
-If you or a loved one has suffered an injury due to a defective product or recalled product and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (513) 381-2333.
+If you or a loved one has suffered an injury due to a defective product or recalled product and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at 800.513.2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.